ChandrakantPal/cbh-task/Ticket_Breakdown.md

 write a function `updateAgentID` which takes two parameters `agentUsername` and the value for the `id`.
-In the function first find the agent from the database which machets `agentUsername` if no agent found then throw `error` update `agentId` filed and return a sucess message Estimate Time for the task is 1 hour
+In the function first find the agent from the database which machets `agentUsername` if no agent found then throw `error` update `agentId` filed and return a sucess message.

+Estimate Time for the task is 1 hour

 ### Task 3 Unit test for Task 3

-write a unit test for `updateAgentID` function and test if the filed get updates as the passed `id` vlaue Estimate Time for the task is 1 hour
+write a unit test for `updateAgentID` function and test if the filed get updates as the passed `id` vlaue.

+Estimate Time for the task is 1 hour

 ### Task 4 Write a function to get agent's Data by agentID

 write a function `getAgentByAgentID` which takes `agentId` as parameter find the agent with the givien parameter and return the data if no agent found then throw `error` with appropriate message.

 Estimate Time for the task is 1 hour

 ### Task 5 Unit Test for task 4

 write a unit test for `getAgentByAgentID` and check if it returns same agent data whcih is stored for a mock agent in test database on staging.

 Estimate Time for the task is 1 hour